 Fully Validated programs receive a seal noting this achievement which can be used on their website and language that can be used in marketing materials, press releases, as well as prioritized placement on our online eXchange directory, and more.

 Q: Are there fees for submitting an application?

 A small application fee is required for Peer-Reviewed applicants to cover administrative costs associated with the peer review process.
 Submission fees start at $300 (due at the time of submission) and increase as the the final deadline approaches, so entrants in these categories are encouraged to submit their application as soon as possible.
 A pricing schedule based on submission date is provided below:

-There is no application fee for Non-Peer-Reviewed or Honorary submissions.
+There is no application fee for Non-Peer-Reviewed submissions.

 A: Yes, previous winners may apply again in the same category, though in keeping with the spirit of innovation and excellence, we’d encourage previous award winners to include additional data to show continued success since last award.

 Q: Are only programs created in 2018-2020 eligible to enter for the 2021 awards?